far-analytics/port-peer/README.md

 ## Support

-If you have a feature request or run into any issues, feel free to submit an [issue](https://github.com/adpatter/port-peer/issues) or start a [discussion](https://github.com/adpatter/port-peer/discussions).
+If you have a feature request or run into any issues, feel free to submit an [issue](https://github.com/adpatter/port-peer/issues).
 You’re also welcome to reach out directly to one of the authors.

 - [Adam Patterson](https://github.com/adpatter)